selyceb/Reddit_Image_Extract/README.md

 This is an early version and very messy, so I apologize.

-You can easily modify this code to be used with other pages by changing the string value in line 57.
+You can easily modify this code to be used with other pages by changing the string value in the initialization of "html".

 This code is not intended for commercial use and I used advice or pieces of code from each of these sites: